whitneyburton/portfolios/students/1701-back/jonathan_kidd/20170420-jonathan-kidd-m2.markdown

   >* From Josh Thompson:

   >Jonathan.
 Really thoughtful and methodical.
 I most enjoyed pairing directly with you on Sunday and Tuesday.
 I’d encourage you to be more assertive with your ideas and directions.
-You’re very attentive to what your partner is thinking, but don’t ever give them so much space that you’re sacrificing some of your “own” time, i that makes sense.
+You’re very attentive to what your partner is thinking, but don’t ever give them so much space that you’re sacrificing some of your “own” time, if that makes sense.

   >* From Stephanie Bentley: